SeanGephardt1/seangephardtcom/README.md

 # http://seangephardt.com

-This site is built using Facebook create-react-app.
+This site is built using Facebook's ReactJS - "create-react-app".